-As I have said in many of my recipe posts before, if you want the meat version of this dish, simply switch out the TVP for ground beef.
+As I have said in many of my recipe posts before, if you want the meat version of this dish, simply switch out the textured vegetable protein for ground beef.
 Just be sure to drain the grease from the cooked ground beef before adding the rest of the ingredients in your recipe.

 I’ve said it before, and I’m sure you know by now if you’ve been reading my blog for any length of time, I love spending time by myself in my kitchen.
 However, there are occasional days where I just need to cook something for dinner that’s quick and easy.
 This dish is just that.
 It’s fast to prepare, easy, most of the ingredients will already be in your pantry or fridge, and more importantly, it’s really, really delicious!

-- 1 312 gram package of Yves Veggie Ground
+- 1 package of Yves Veggie Ground Round (textured vegetable protein)

 - 1 tablespoon olive oil